RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/tagline.md

 # Tagline
+A tagline is a single-sentence description or slogan for your project, used to summarize its purpose and/or its value proposition.

+## Setting

-You can define a single-line tagline, slogan, or description of the project by adding a `tagline` key to the `core/intro.yaml` file:
+You can set a tagline by adding a `tagline` key to the `project/intro.yaml` file:

 :::{code-block} yaml
-:caption: 🗂 `./.meta/core/intro.yaml`
+:caption: 🗂 `project/intro.yaml`
 # Project tagline
-tagline: >-
-  Python Projects Perfected: Innovate, Develop, and Deploy Effortlessly!
+tagline: The Best Python Project Ever
 :::

+## Usage

-This is used in several places, such as the `description` metadata of your package (displayed at the top of the PyPI page of your package), and by default the `description` field of your GitHub repository displayed under the `About` section of your repository homepage.
+The tagline is used in several places, such as the `description` metadata of your package (displayed at the top of the PyPI page of your package), and by default the `description` field of your GitHub repository displayed under the `About` section of your repository homepage.